filmakarov/erc721-lockable/README.md

 # ERC721s
-Improvement to `ERC721`, that introduces lockable NFTs.
-Locked asset can be used in any ways except selling/transferring it.
+Improvement to the `ERC721` standard, that introduces lockable NFTs.
+Locked asset can be used in any way except selling/transferring it.

 ## Abstract
 NFTs took the world by storm.
 It's probably because non-fungibility as a concept is much easier to intuitively uderstand, than fungibility, as our world is mostly non-fungible.